 - Windows Azure: Adjust the TCP keepalive (

 tcp_keepalive_time) to 100-120.
-The default TTL for TCP connections on Windows Azure load balancers is too slow for MongoDB’s connection pooling behavior.
+The TCP idle timeout on the Azure load balancer is too slow for MongoDB's connection pooling behavior.
+See: Azure Production Notes for more information.

 Operating System Configuration¶

-Turn off transparent hugepages and defrag.
+- Turn off transparent hugepages.
 See Transparent Huge Pages Settings for more information.

-Adjust the readahead settings on the devices storing your database files to suit your use case.
+Adjust the readahead settings on the devices storing your database files.

-- For the WiredTiger storage engine, set readahead to 0 regardless of storage media type (spinning, SSD, etc.).
-In general, use the recommended readahead setting unless testing shows a measurable, repeatable, and reliable benefit in a higher readahead value.
-MongoDB Professional Support can provide advice and guidance on non-zero readahead configurations.
+For the WiredTiger storage engine, set readahead between 8 and 32 regardless of storage media type (spinning disk, SSD, etc.), unless testing shows a measurable, repeatable, and reliable benefit in a higher readahead value.

 deadlinedisk schedulers for SSD drives.